💱 Currency Converter

 🌍

-Best Ways to Convert
+Best Ways to Transfer

-• Wise/Remitly for international transfers
+• Wise / Remitly for international transfers

-• Avoid airport money changers (high spread)
+• Avoid airport exchange desks (5–10% spread)

 • Use no-forex-fee credit cards abroad

-• ATM withdrawals typically give bank rates
+• ATM withdrawals typically give bank mid-rates

 FAQ